dailybruin/the-stack/_posts/2021-05-11-student-demographic-hsis.md

 ### About the Data

 The data for the grant money is from the [University of California Sponsors](https://www.universityofcalifornia.edu/infocenter/sponsors) website, and were downloaded directly from the webpage.
 All grant data is in UC fiscal years.
-All numbers were divided by the number of total students at each campus as found from the [fall enrollment data on the University of California website](https://www.universityofcalifornia.edu/infocenter/fall-enrollment-glance).All data for graduation rates is from the [National Center for Education Statistics’s Integrated Postsecondary Education](https://nces.ed.gov/ipeds/SummaryTables/report/812?templateId=8120&year=2019&expand_by=0&number_or_percent=0&tt=aggregate&instType=1) Data System.
+All numbers were divided by the number of total students at each campus as found from the [fall enrollment data on the University of California website](https://www.universityofcalifornia.edu/infocenter/fall-enrollment-glance).
+All data for graduation rates is from the [National Center for Education Statistics’s Integrated Postsecondary Education](https://nces.ed.gov/ipeds/SummaryTables/report/812?templateId=8120&year=2019&expand_by=0&number_or_percent=0&tt=aggregate&instType=1) Data System.